gnolang/blog/posts/2025-04-29_why-gno/README.md

 Attribution clause of the Gno Network GPL license preserves the spirit of the GNU AGPL license for the blockchain world.

-GNOT is the storage lock-up token, so Gno.land is to Gno England like GNOT is to fungible land rights in Gno England, where total storage is kept finite for very-long-term existential purposes, and value is derived from the Gno artifacts created by its users, and some new users competing for attention from many existing users.

 ## Tokenomics

-XXX include tokenomics
+$GNOT is the storage lock-up utility token, so Gno.land is to Gno England like
+$GNOT is to presence in Gno England, where total storage is kept finite for very-long-term existential purposes, and value is derived from the Gno artifacts created by its users, and some new users competing for attention from many existing users.

 Gno.land may migrate to AtomOne ICS once it is support hard-fork upgrades.
 There Gno.land would be one ICS shard, and many Gno VM shards may also exist, each with their own namespace and probably each their own storage token unless separate treaties are made between the main Gno.land chain (ICS shard) and other Gno VM shards.
+Transaction fees for CPU usage may be paid in either $GNOT or $PHOTON.

 ## Team

+### New Tendermint, LLC

+NewTendermint, LLC is the core maintainer of the GnoVM, Tendermint2, and at present Gno.land.

+#### GnoVM & Gno.land Core Team

-Jae Kwon before and after creating Tendermint and Cosmos always had a passion for programming languages and wrote multiple parsers and interpreters, and initially also wrote an EVM on top of the framework which became the Cosmos SDK.
+ * Jae Kwon before and after creating Tendermint and Cosmos always had a passion for programming languages and wrote multiple parsers and interpreters, and initially also wrote an EVM on top of the framework which became the Cosmos SDK.
 Gno.land is the result of two decades of search for the logoverse.

-Manfred Touron, builder focused on open-source and resilient technologies;
+ * Manfred Touron, builder focused on open-source and resilient technologies;
    co-founded scaleway (cloud) and berty (p2p messaging), with contributions to 900+ open-source projects.

-Morgan Bazalgette - Senior Go engineer; bringing the joy of developing Go to Gno.

-Miloš Živković - Sr. distributed systems engineer; passion for solving protocol-level problems in the blockchain space.
+ * Miloš Živković - Senior distributed systems engineer; passion for solving protocol-level problems in the blockchain space.

+ * Morgan Bazalgette - Senior Go engineer; bringing the joy of developing Go to Gno.

+ * Ray Qin - With over 15 years of experience in software development and building large-scale networks, I have a deep passion for Go programming language and blockchain technology.

-Marc Vertes - Sr. VM dev and hardware; more than 3 decades of experience, Co-founder of 3 companies (1 acquired by IBM), author of 34 patents, author of the Yaegi Go interpreter.
+ * Marc Vertes - Senior VM and hardware developer; more than 3 decades of experience, Co-founder of 3 companies (1 acquired by IBM), author of 34 patents, author of the Yaegi Go interpreter.

+ * Alexis Colin - Senior Frontend Engineer

+#### Gno Studio Team

-Ìlker Öztürk - Sr. software architect; 17 years in building and designing products, distributed p2p systems, leadership and strategic vision.
+ * Ìlker Öztürk - Senior software architect; 17 years in building and designing products, distributed p2p systems, leadership and strategic vision.

-XXX Ask everyone to fill in...
+ * Jerónimo Albi - Experienced full-stack systems engineer with attention on simplicity and minimalism, focused on Blockchain and Golang development

+ * Salvatore Mazzarino - Site Reliability Engineer with over 10 years of experience in building and mantaining high and scalable distribute systems across different range of platforms.
+"If it is not monitored, it does not exist"

+ * Danny Salman - Vast experience in blockchain developer relations, technical writing and education, and product, with a background in full-stack development, engineering, and policy.

+ * Alan Soares - A Brazilian lost in middle earth.
+Passionate coder with love for open-source and software craftsmanship.
+Taking the web forward for over 16 years.

+ * Lucio Caetano - Senior Frontend Engineer with 10+ years of experience building web applications, specializing in web3 and blockchain technologies.
+   With a background in data analysis, providing data-driven decisions and reporting with large datasets.

+### All in Bits, Inc

+Members of All in Bits, Inc also build applications and community on top of Gno.land.

+ * Kristov Atlas - Since 2012, I’ve been a crypto security engineer and researcher focusing on non-custodial wallets, CeFi exchanges, Bitcoin, Ethereum, and the Cosmos ecosystem.

+ * Michelle Leech - "Experienced marketing and ecosystem builder skilled at creating and driving strategic initiatives that foster relationship building and boost developer advocacy, engagement, education, and product utilization"

+ * Lav Leon Hudak - DevRel Engineer with a strong background in blockchain development, documentation, and education.

+ * Sean Casey - CFO

+ * Jordan Magazine - General Council

+ * Carolyn Pehrson - Paralegal